 This film provides examples of:

 - Car Fu: There's a lot of car action and various chase sequences.
+It is also the way Fargo murders people.

 - Evil Cripple: A serial killer named Fargo who runs women over with his car, including the protagonist's wife.
 The protagonist rammed into him with his car in revenge and the guy is barely-able to move with several braces (neck, legs, etc) on his body.
 He remade his car into a super-durable weapon as an extension of himself and continued his murder spree.